-- Direct or implied threats that submission to sexual advances will be a condition of employment, work status, promotion or grades; - Direct propositions of a sexual nature; - Sexually explicit statements, questions, jokes or teasing; - Unnecessarily touching, panting, hugging or brushing against a person's body; - Remarks of a sexual nature regarding a person's clothing, body, sexual activity, previous sexual experience, or sexual orientation; - Repeated requests for dates or social interaction made through verbal requests, notes, telephone calls, facsimiles, or e-mails; - Visual displays of inappropriate sexual images; and - Attempted or actual incidents of Sexual Assault, Sexual Violence, Sexual Exploitation, or any of the other conduct prohibited by this policy. - c.
-Sexual Exploitation: Sexual exploitation occurs when a person takes sexual advantage of another person for the benefit of anyone other than that person without that person's consent.
-Examples of behavior that could rise to the level of sexual exploitation include but are not limited to: - Prostituting another person; - Recording images (e.g., video, photograph) or audio of another person's sexual activity, intimate body parts, or nakedness without that person's consent; - Distributing images (e.g., video, photograph) or audio of another person's sexual activity, intimate body parts, or nakedness, if the individual distributing the images or audio knows or should have known
+- Direct or implied threats that submission to sexual advances will be a condition of employment, work status, promotion, grades or any other aide, benefit or service of the College; - Direct propositions of a sexual nature; - Sexually explicit statements, questions, jokes or teasing; - Unnecessarily touching, panting, hugging or brushing against a person's body; - Remarks of a sexual nature regarding a person's clothing, body, sexual activity, previous sexual experience, or sexual orientation; - Repeated requests for dates or social interaction made through verbal requests, social media, texts, notes telephone calls, facsimiles, e-mails, or other electronic communication; - Visual displays of inappropriate sexual images; and - Attempted or actual incidents of Sexual Assault, Sexual Violence, or any of the other conduct prohibited by this policy. - c.

-- that the person depicted in the images or audio did not consent to such disclosure and objects to such disclosure; and - Viewing another person's sexual activity, intimate body parts, or nakedness in a place where that person would have a reasonable expectation of privacy, without that person's consent, and for the purpose of arousing or gratifying sexual desire. - d.
 Sexual Violence: Sexual violence is physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent.
 A number of different acts fall into the category of sexual violence, including Sexual Assault. - 2.
 Relationship Violence is a broad term that includes the following behavior: - a.
 Dating Violence: Dating violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.